What is personalized medicine?

 Emerging areas - genes and personal factors

-As we increase our understanding of how a person’s genes affect breast cancer, we can use that knowledge to tailor treatments.
+As we increase our understanding of how a person’s genes affect breast cancer, we can use that knowledge to personalize treatments.
 Being able to identify genes that might predict a person’s response to a specific therapy would help inform and personalize treatment decisions.
-For example, PARP inhibitors may offer more benefit for metastatic breast cancers in women who carry a BRCA1 or BRCA2 gene mutation compared to cancers in women without these mutations (learn more).
+For example, PARP inhibitors may offer more benefit for metastatic breast cancers in women who have a BRCA1 or BRCA2 gene mutation compared to cancers in women without these mutations (learn more).

 Treatment of breast cancer continues to improve through findings from clinical trials.
-Clinical trials test the benefits of new treatments, diagnostic and screening methods and prevention strategies.
+Clinical trials test the benefits of new treatments, diagnostic and screening methods and risk-lowering strategies.
 People volunteer to take part in these research studies.
 Whether a new therapy or test becomes part of standard breast cancer care depends largely on clinical trial results.
 If you have breast cancer, we encourage you to consider joining a clinical trial.

 Susan G. Komen® in collaboration with BreastCancerTrials.org offers a custom matching service that can help you find a clinical trial that fits your health needs.